terrancexin/meetNow/README.md

 # MeetNow!

-MeetNow! is a full-stack web application inspired by [Meetup.com](https://www.meetup.com/).
+MeetNow! is a full-stack web application inspired by Meetup.
 The single page frontend is built using React.js/Redux; the backend is powered by Ruby on Rails sitting on a PostgreSQL database.
 If you're passionate about something, why wait?
-Try it out using the 'Guest' login and Let's [MeetNow!](http://meet-now.herokuapp.com/)
+Try it out using the 'Guest' login and Let's [MeetNow!](https://www.meetnow.life/)

 ### [MeetNow!
 Live](https://www.meetnow.life)
 ![MeetNow](/docs/pics/meetnow.gif)